henrypalasciano/CLSWP/README.md

 Functions to compute the continuous wavelet transform and evolutionary wavelet transform for a given time series.

 Contents:
-* wavelet_functions.py - wavelet function, autocorrelation and inner product operator.
+* wavelets.py - wavelet objects.
 Available wavelets: Haar, Ricker, Shannon;
-* cwt_functions.py - functions for computing the continuous wavelet transform for different boundary conditions;
+* cwt.py - functions for computing the continuous wavelet transform for a range of boundary conditions;
-* ews.py - functions for computing the evolutionary wavelet spectrum;
+* ews.py - functions for computing an estimate of the evolutionary wavelet spectrum;
-* local_acf.py - functions for computing the local autocovariance and autocorrelation;
+* local_acf.py - functions for computing estimates of the local autocovariance and autocorrelation;
-* plotting.py - plotting functions
+* plotting.py - functions for plotting estimates and quantities of interest;
-* smoothing.py - smoothing functions
+* smoothing.py - functions for smoothing on the raw wavelet periodogram;
-* CLSWP_Object - class for creating an instance of the continuous locally staionary wavelet process, for which one can compute the evolutionary wavelet spectrum and local autocovariance.
+* CLSWP - classes for creating an instance of the continuous locally staionary wavelet process, for which one can compute the evolutionary wavelet spectrum and local autocovariance.
+Additional classes for time series with missing or irregularly spaced observations also available.

 Link to paper: https://arxiv.org/abs/2310.12788